Warner Pacific University

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Warner Pacific University.
-With a net cost of $25,629 per year and median graduate earnings of only $55,204 ten years out, the estimated payback period exceeds 12 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Warner Pacific University are a real concern.
+With a net cost of $25,629 per year and the typical graduate earning only $55,204 ten years out, the estimated payback period exceeds 12 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Areas of concern include weak earnings relative to cost and a 49.2% graduation rate and concerning loan repayment rates.
+What to keep an eye on: weak earnings relative to cost, its 49.2% graduation rate, concerning loan repayment rates.

-Median debt of $25,000 against $55,204 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $25,000 against $55,204 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links